Shikhar0895/gitTute/README.md

-hi this is an attempt to imitate a merge conflict
+hi this is an attempt to imitate a merge conflict allright so chill